 Fault timing is accomplished by connecting a capacitor between the FLTTIME and -VIN pins, allowing user-programming of the timeout period.
 Whenever the hot swap controller is in current control mode as described above, the LCA asserts an overcurrent indication (OC in the Figure 17 diagram).
 Overcurrent fault timing is inhibited during the slow turn-on portion of the IRAMP waveform.
-However, once the device transitions to the normal rate current ramp ($V{O(IRAMP)} \ge 0.5 \text{ V}$), the external capacitor is charged by a 50- μ A source, generating a voltage ramp at the FLTTIME pin.
-If the load voltage ramps successfully, the fault capacitor is discharged (DCHG signal), and load initialization can begin.
-However, if the timing capacitor voltage attains the 4-V fault threshold, the LCA is disabled, the pass FET is rapidly turned off, and the fault is latched.
-Fault capacitor charging ceases, and the capacitor is then discharged.
+However, once the device transitions to the normal rate current ramp (V_O(IRAMP) \ge 0.5 V), the external capacitor is charged by a 50- μ A source, generating a voltage ramp at the FLTTIME pin.
+If this voltage reaches the 4-V fault threshold, the fault is latched, and the open-drain driver is turned on to assert the external FAULT output.
+Fault capacitor charging ceases, and the capacitor is now discharged.
 In addition, latching of a fault condition causes rapid discharge of the IRAMP capacitor.
-In this manner, the soft-start function is then reset and ready for the next output enable, if and when conditions permit.
+In this manner, the soft-start function is now reset and ready for the next output enable, if and when conditions permit.